oracle/oracle-db-appdev-monitoring/README.md

 - `DB_USERNAME` is the database username, e.g., `pdbadmin`
 - `DB_PASSWORD` is the password for that user, e.g., `Welcome12345`
 - `DB_CONNECT_STRING` is the connection string, e.g., `free23c:1521/freepdb`
+- `DB_ROLE` (Optional) can be set to `SYSDBA` or `SYSOPER` if you want to connect with one of those roles, however Oracle recommends that you connect with the lowest possible privileges and roles necessary for the exporter to run.

 To run the exporter in a container and expose the port, use a command like this, with the appropriate values for the environment variables: